dtluther/TIL/inspired_by_Adrian.md

 The first entry for this was on Saturday, 1/6, which was about 9 weeks after finishing App Academy.

+## 1/8 - Monday
+Finished arrays section on CodeFights interview prep, and got the last one with no help at all.
+Started on linked lists, but got stuck.
+Looking forward to tackling them tomorrow.

 ## 1/7 - Sunday
 The goal was two problems on CodeFights, and work on some more of the LearnNode project.
 I redid a problem and understood it extremely well, and am working on finsihing up another.
 Most likely won't work on Node tonight.
 Overall, rather unproductive Sunday with coding, although I took care of several external chores.
 Also started reading What's Best Next, and will finish the intro today.